Park Conditions

 It is a long way from help with no cell service.

-Clip: Rogue Wave Hits Bystanders
+Clip: Rogue Wave Injures Bystanders

 Expect SLIPPERY / MUDDY conditions.
 This hike is very strenuous and not recommended for young/elderly.